 Direct manufacturer access.
 You can call, email, or WhatsApp the Surrey office.
 Installers report one-business-day responses.
 Homeowners do too.
 Try that with a sixty-year-old incumbent and you'll get routed through a dealer layer that mostly exists to insulate the manufacturer from the buyer.

 The 60 mil Smooth-Back for rooftops.
-Separate product, 15-year waterproofing warranty (vs. 10 on the 68 mil), Class A and C fire ratings, Intertek tested.
+Separate product, 15-year waterproofing warranty, Class A and C fire ratings, Intertek tested.
 Rooftop decks need a roofing-classified membrane — Valordek made one specifically and it's a credible product in that lane.

 DIY option on the 68 mil.
 You can buy material directly and install it yourself if you've got the skills.
 Most brands lock you into certified-applicator-only distribution.
 This is genuinely useful for capable homeowners and small contractors.